 A Profound Long-Term Housing Forecast (Baby Boomers: Take note!)

-I recently read a 68-page report by Wall Street analysts on population demographics, lifestyle trends and spending habits that’s projected out several decades.
+A couple years ago I read a 68-page report by Wall Street analysts on population demographics, lifestyle trends and spending habits that’s projected out several decades.
 What I read about real estate was so significant – and in line with broad assumptions I’d been making about the next housing crash – that I would be remiss if I did not share it with you.

 Let’s first back up a little bit to the approximate year 2005.
 I was a stay-at-home mom, but always an extrovert, out and about dealing with people each day, keenly aware that middle class Americans were obsessed with fix-n-flip houses, that home prices were skyrocketing, and that no-money-down mortgages had become the financial scam du jour.
 I was also well aware (and appalled!) that the U.S. government had strong-armed financial companies into making mortgage loans to people with poor credit histories.
 That was a recipe for disaster, and a race to the bottom ensued with each financial company vying for mortgage business from a large pool of unqualified buyers.